James Resare – Head Coach

 James started his competitive swimming career at the age of 14 with the Oregon City Swim Team.
 While attending college, James started his coaching career by “helping out” with coaching duties on the Oregon City Swim Team.
 Coaching quickly became more addictive and fun than swimming was for James.
 James coached for OCST for four years.
 In addition to his duties at OCST, James was the Head Coach of the Gladstone High School Swim Team for four years and was a staff member of the Oregon Zone team in 2001, 2002, and in 2004.

 James also has an Associate’s Degree in Education.
-When James is not on the pool deck, he is spending time with his wife Leah and their three cats.
+When James is not on the pool deck, he is spending time with his wife Leah and their dog and three cats.

 Justin Morin – Senior Development Coach

 Justin joined the HEAT coaching staff in August of 2013 and it has been a bit of a homecoming for him.
 Born in Hillsboro, Justin began his swim career with the HEAT when he was 11.
 He had fallen in love by his first race doing breaststroke and never looked back.
 Justin competed at many levels while with the HEAT, including Age Group and Senior meets.
 His family moved to Seattle when he was 16 and he continued to excel at National and International competitions.
 Justin received a scholarship to Brigham Young University for swimming and was an Academic All American for 3 years, graduating with a BA in Applied Social Psychology and a Minor in Korean language.
 While taking a break from school after freshman year, he spent 2 years in South Korea on a religious mission.
 That experience has instilled an appreciation for service, community, and diversity.
 Justin also caught a traveling bug.
 Before moving back to Seattle after college, he traveled to 15 different countries on 4 continents.